13 Mar Exploring the Infinite Imaginal Realm

 Creating in the physical universe is much different.
 You have to bring the thought or idea down into the world of form, step by step.
 You begin with an idea, or an imagined scenario of what’s possible.
-Then you need to work within the laws of physics, and take actions in the world.
-You use your body, will, energy, and time, to create what you imagined.
+Then you need to work within the laws of physics, and social norms and rules, and take limited actions in the limited 3D world.
+You have the ability to use your body, will, energy, and time to create what you imagined.

-Note that every single thing in the human-made world started off as an idea in someone’s imagination!
+Every single thing in the human-made world started off as an idea in someone’s imagination.

 As soon as you begin to move an idea into the physical world, you discover challenges and obstacles to overcome.
-We call this resistance, or friction – a product of the laws of physics.
+This is resistance, like friction and inertia, which are laws of physics.
 Resistance also appears in our thought-world (as second thoughts, doubts, old beliefs, etc.), and the emotional world (we resist uncomfortable and painful feelings).
 If we expect to encounter resistance, we can deal with it as simply a fact of life.
 If there were no resistance or friction, there could be no creation.
 Everything would just slip and slide against everything else.

 We can’t create matter, because it’s already been created.
 To create in the physical universe, you take your idea, and begin assembling raw materials that already exist.
 You cut and shape them to match your imagination.
 You manipulate them, decorate them, and move them into place.
 This is how we create art, architecture, machines, and technology.

 In the imaginal realm, there are no limitations, and no rules.
 You have complete freedom to create something out of nothing.
 You can imagine anything, without concerning yourself with internal or external resistance, or the laws of physics, chemistry, or biology.
 This power to CREATE is the power a God has as a Creator.
 “God said, ‘Let there be light… and there was light.’”